 - Catalogued the list of non-contiguous manuscripts (class 2 data) containing portions of the New Testament up to 400 AD and made electronic transcriptions of the Scripture passages contained within them.
 62 of these transcriptions were the first ever to be transcribed electronically and made publicly available (indicated in the header of each manuscript).

 - Compiled a complete set of metadata for all the manuscripts including proper provenance and links to other databases.

 - Created proprietary alignment algorithm to generate collation of all texts which can be used for statistical analysis and can generate a complete apparatus (whereas those used today are incomplete and inaccurate).

-- Provided an English interlinear with morphological encoding and context-sensitive glosses tied to a the Enhanced Strong’s Numbering system for all the CNTR texts (including all variant readings) in order to help others to better understand the different textual variations without any previous knowledge of Greek.
+- Provided an English interlinear with context-sensitive glosses tied to a the Enhanced Strong’s Numbering system for all the CNTR texts (including all variant readings) in order to help others better understand the different textual variations without any previous knowledge of Greek.

 - Compile all Greek quotations of the New Testament (class 3 data) attributed to a source (primarily church fathers) dated before the terminus ad quem of 400 AD, but retrieved from an extant manuscript dated after 400 AD.

 - Compile all foreign versions of the New Testament (class 4 data) for extant manuscripts dated before the terminus ad quem of 400 AD.